How To Make Carrot Halwa Or Gajar Ka Halwa?

 - Now, add sugar now and mix well.

 - You will find that the mixture turns watery once again.

 - Add ghee after 5 mins after adding the sugar.

 - Continue to cook the mixture till it reduces to ½ its volume.

 - Takes another 15 to 20 mins.

 - You will know that the halwa is done when you find the ghee oozing from the sides and the halwa comes away from its sides.

-- Once done, heat a small pan with 2 tbsp ghee.
+- Once done, heat a small pan with 2 tablespoon ghee.

 - Add broken cashews and fry till golden.